 There are various forms of evidence that can help prove negligence.
 For example, a plaintiff can use pictures of their injuries and photos of the scene of the accident to prove their lawsuit.
 After negligence is established, a plaintiff can be awarded damages for their injuries.

-The Law Offices of Prosper Shaked is here to help you claim compensation for the injuries you suffered in a swimming pool accident.
+Prosper Shaked Accident Injury Attorneys PA is here to help you claim compensation for the injuries you suffered in a swimming pool accident.

 Contact Our Committed Miami Swimming Pool Injury Lawyer Today

 If your loved one was injured in a swimming pool accident, contact an experienced Miami swimming pool injury lawyer today.
 Personal injury attorney Prosper Shaked has worked on a variety of swimming pool injury claims, and he would welcome the opportunity to represent you.
-To schedule a free legal consultation to discuss your swimming pool accident, contact the Law Offices of Prosper Shaked at (305) 690-0244.
+To schedule a free legal consultation to discuss your swimming pool accident, contact Prosper Shaked at (305) 694-2676.
 You may also contact the firm online.